ab2005/imageloaderlib/README.md

 }
 ```

-### Use custom image views
+### Defining layout with instrumented image views

-The library provides two custom image view classes to use in the xml layouts:
+The library provides two customized image view classes to use in the xml layouts:

-- InstrumentedDraweeView for use with Fresco library
+* InstrumentedDraweeView for use with Fresco library
-- InstrumentedImageView for all other libraries
+* InstrumentedImageView for all other libraries

-To use Fresco add a custom namespace to the top-level element of the xml layout:
+When defining view layout to use with the Fresco image loader you need to add a custom namespace to the
+top-level element of the xml layout and define the attributes of the
+`com.seagate.imageadapter.instrumentation.InstrumentedDraweeView` such as:

 ```xml

 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:fresco="http://schemas.android.com/apk/res-auto"
     android:layout_width="match_parent"